hanseca/hanseca.github.io/essays/Is-It-Smart-to-Ask-Smart-Questions.md

 ### The Smart Question

 When thinking about smart questions, you want to make sure how your question is presented and answered is efficient and effective.
+An example of what I think is a smart question is taken from [Stack Overflow](https://stackoverflow.com/questions/23667086/why-is-my-variable-unaltered-after-i-modify-it-inside-of-a-function-asynchron).
+The question asked is about why a variable is undefined when it is modified inside a function.
+I find this question to be smart because it does not just ask what causes the issue, but the person asking wants to know why it is happening.
+Asking about why such event is happening can bring people who answers your problem not just give you a short answer, but a detailed one.
+In this question, one person who answered first gave a short answer as to what kind of problem it is, but they go into details into why it is happening.
+Getting the details into why this issue occurs can help you understand more about the issue and can help you troubleshoot similar problems in the future.

+### The Stupid Question